SYLan2019/CSFF-MGDH/README.md

 SAR Ship Detector Using Cross-stage Feature Fusion and Decoupled Head with Mutual Guidance.

+SAR Ship Detector Using Cross-stage Feature Fusion and Decoupled Head with Mutual Guidance, IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP 2025),--Accepted.

 # Preparation work

 We have used the following versions of OS and softwares: